danja/nlp/GraphRAG/README.md

 - **2023-08-22:** local environment set up for experimentation; initial spike plan drawn up
 - **2023-08-24:** some exploration; plan revised (below); started coding, nothing to see yet - rough notes in [devlog_00.md](docs/devlog_00.md)

 I reckon there's enormous potential in wiring (bits of) the Web and [Linked Data](https://en.wikipedia.org/wiki/Linked_data) to LLMs.
-I found a wonderful insight into a way of doing that in this [Notebook](https://www.siwei.io/en/demos/graph-rag/).
-With this, [Wey Gu](https://siwei.io/en/)

-In there he demonstrates and compares augmenting an LLM with different data structures/query engines :
+I found a wonderful insight into a promising way of doing that in this [Notebook](https://www.siwei.io/en/demos/graph-rag/), in which [Wey Gu](https://siwei.io/en/) demonstrates and compares augmenting an LLM with different data structures/query engines :

 - Knowledge Graph
 - Graph RAG
 - Vector RAG
 - Graph Vector RAG

-The notebook uses the [NebulaGraph](https://www.nebula-graph.io/) graph database - "Open Source, Distributed, Scalable, Lightning Fast" (does look very interesting/useful).
+The notebook uses the [NebulaGraph](https://www.nebula-graph.io/) graph database - "Open Source, Distributed, Scalable, Lightning Fast" (is interesting, looks useful).

-For a first step towards using Linked Data in a similar fashion would be to use graphs in a [SPARQL](https://en.wikipedia.org/wiki/SPARQL) store.
+A first step towards using Linked Data in a similar fashion would be to use graphs in a [SPARQL](https://en.wikipedia.org/wiki/SPARQL) store.

 **Old:**